imraviyadav24/tutor-webapp/tutor/README.md

 # Online-Tutor-System-PHP

 ## Summary
-Hello friends, This is my online tutor management project.
-This is free.
-Anybody can use and moderate this project.
+Hello friends, This is my online tutor project.

-### Youtube Preview
-From youtube you can see it's demo preview.
-Link: https://www.youtube.com/watch?v=Em6LmPH7-e0

 ## Platform Used
 ### Front-End